 - The Wizard of Oz has two crystals.
 Professor Marvel has a small one in which he claims to see Aunt Em searching for runaway Dorothy, crying and possibly having a heart attack.
 The Wicked Witch of the West has a much larger one in which Dorothy herself briefly glimpses her Aunt Em and tries to communicate with her.

-- Madam Estrella, the gypsy fortuneteller used one when she wasn't creating or commanding The Incredibly Strange Creatures Who Stopped Living And Became Mixed Up Zombies (of MS T3k fame), you feelthy peeg!
+- Madam Estrella, the gypsy fortuneteller used one when she wasn't creating or commanding The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies!!? (of MST3K fame), you feelthy peeg!

-- The Lord of the Rings has the Palantiri, a set of seeing stones that allow the viewer to scry far off locations and communicate between each other.
+- The Lord of the Rings has the palantíri, a set of seeing stones that allow the viewer to scry far off locations and communicate between each other.
 Of course, some were destroyed, and one fell to Sauron, making their use incredibly dangerous considering his penchant for Mind Rape or Mind Control.

 - Parodied in Bored of the Rings with the mallomar, "the magic watchamacallit of the elves."
-Moxie thinks it works like a Ouija board, but it's really a glorified Magic 8 Ball.
+Moxie thinks it works like a Ouija board, but it's really a glorified Magic 8-Ball.

 - Large shiral crystals are used this way in the Deryni works.
 Alaric Morgan has a fist-sized one in a golden gryphon holder in Deryni Checkmate, and the Camberian Council have a larger one suspended from the ceiling of their meeting chamber.

-- The windows of The House in The Redemption Of Althalus serve this purpose.
+- The windows of The House in The Redemption of Althalus serve this purpose.